 Finland received its first diplomatic mission in Abu Dhabi in 1980.
 The development of trade relations in particular required an active presence in Abu Dhabi.
 Harri Lahti started as first Commercial Councellor and in 1984 Pekka Laitio became his successor.
 Rainer Wegelius then took up his duties in 1988.

-In 1991, the consulate was upgraded to an Embassy, heade by the first Charge d'Affaires Alexei Lahti.
-Caj Söderlund served as the Chanrge d'Affaires from 1994 onwards.
-Matti Pullinen became the first Ambassador of Finland to the United Arab Emirats in 1997.
+In 1991, the consulate was upgraded to an Embassy, headed by the first Charge d'Affaires Alexei Lahti.
+Caj Söderlund served as the Charge d'Affaires from 1994 onwards.
+Matti Pullinen became the first Ambassador of Finland to Abu Dhabi in 1997.
 He was succeeded by Ambassadors Risto Rekola, Raimo Anttola, Matti Lassila, Ilkka-Pekka Similä and Riitta Swan.
 Ambassador Riitta Swan was the first Finnish lady Ambassador to be posted in Abu Dhabi.

 Today the Embassy is headed by Ambassador Marianne Nissilä who succeeded Ambassador Swan in June 2019.
 The Embassy hosts two other Finnish diplomats, two specialists, eight locally hired staff members and also Finnish university trainees from time to time.
 In 1999 the Embassy moved from Istiqlal Street to its current location on Hamdan Street.
-Since 2003 the Ambassador posted in Abu Dhabi has also been accredited to Qatar and Bahrain.
+Currently the Ambassador posted in Abu Dhabi is also accredited to Bahrain.

 The Ambassador of the United Arab Emirates in Stockholm was accredited to Finland until the country decided to establish an Embassy in Helsinki in 2017.